Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 C. A circle

-Explanation: “A murder of crows” is an old collective noun.
-It is one reason crow facts often appear in trivia games.
+Explanation: “A murder of crows” is an old collective noun, which is one reason crow facts often appear in trivia games.

 Fun fact: The Eiffel Tower can grow taller in hot weather.